ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 ## `updateUserstylesOnSettingsChange` (boolean)
 Indicates whether the addon's userstyles should be removed and rematched to the new settings.
 Defaults to `false`.

-## `versionAdded` (string)
-The version the addon was added.
-If the value is the same as the current version of the extension, the addon will get the new tag.

 ## `latestUpdate` (object, optional)
 Provides information to the settings page about the latest update to this addon.
 Responsible for the "New options" tag and the New tag on individual addon settings.
 If not specified, no update-specific tags will be added.